Boss0729/Recursion-in-cpp/README.md

 # Program-1: Factorial of a Number
 This program calculates the factorial of a number using recursion in C++.
 The function fact(int n) calls itself repeatedly with a smaller value of n until it reaches the base case.
 The base case here is when n is 0 (or less), where the function returns 1.
 For positive values, it returns n * fact(n-1), building the factorial step by step.
 The main() function takes user input and prints the factorial.
 This demonstrates how recursion simplifies solving problems by breaking them into smaller subproblems.

+# Logic:
+Factorial of a number n is defined as:
+    1. Base Case: factorial(0) = 1
+    2. Recursive Case: factorial(n) = n × factorial(n-1)
+The program keeps multiplying the current number with the factorial of the previous number until it reaches 0.

 # Algorithm:
 1. Start the program.
 2. Input a number n from the user.